 The FDA reviews the results of the trials and may discontinue them at any time for safety reasons or other reasons if they were deemed to be non-compliant with FDA regulations.
-There can be no assurance that Phase I, II or III clinical trials will be completed successfully within any specific time period, if at all, with respect to any of the Company's or its collaborators' pharmaceutical products that are subject to such testing requirements.
+There can be no assurance that Phase I, II or III clinical trials will be completed successfully within any specific time period, if at all, with respect to any of the Company's or its collaborators' pharmaceutical products, each of which is subject to such testing requirements.